ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
     <td>
     <p>`C_GenerateKeyPair` generates a public/private key pair, creating new key objects. `hSession` is the session's handle; `pMechanism` points to the key generation mechanism; `pPublicKeyTemplate` points to the template for the public key; `ulPublicKeyAttributeCount` is the number of attributes in the public-key template; `pPrivateKeyTemplate` points to the template for the private key; `ulPrivateKeyAttributeCount` is the number of attributes in the private-key template; `phPublicKey` points to the location that receives the handle of the new public key; `phPrivateKey` points to the location that receives the handle of the new private key.</p>
     <p>Since the types of keys to be generated are implicit in the key pair generation mechanism, the templates do not need to supply key types.
-If one of the templates does supply a key type which is inconsistent with the key generation mechanism, `C_GenerateKeyPair` fails and returns the error code `CKR_TEMPLATE_INCONSISTENT`.
+If one of the templates does supply a key type that is inconsistent with the key generation mechanism, `C_GenerateKeyPair` fails and returns the error code `CKR_TEMPLATE_INCONSISTENT`.
 The `CKA_CLASS` attribute is treated similarly.</p>
-    <p>If a call to `C_GenerateKeyPair` cannot support the precise templates supplied to it, it will fail and return without creating any key objects.</p>
+    <p>If a call to `C_GenerateKeyPair` cannot support the precise templates that are supplied to it, it will fail and return without creating any key objects.</p>
     <p>A call to `C_GenerateKeyPair` will never create just one key and return.
 A call can fail, and create no keys; or it can succeed, and create a matching public/private key pair.</p>
     <p>The key objects created by a successful call to `C_GenerateKeyPair` will have their `CKA_LOCAL` attributes set to `CK_TRUE`.</p>
     <p>Note carefully the order of the arguments to `C_GenerateKeyPair`.
 The last two arguments do not have the same order as they did in the original Cryptoki Version 1.0 document.
 The order of these two arguments has caused some unfortunate confusion.</p>